Team

 - Chemosensory signals

-– Processing, effects, and behavioral modulation by signals of fear, aggression, happiness, or satiety. - Influence of sex hormones, gender, and pregnancy
+– Processing, effects, and behavioral modulation induced by signals related to anxiety, aggression, happiness, or satiety. - Influence of sex hormones, biological sex, and pregnancy

 – Hormonal modulation of chemosensory perception and emotional responses. - Sexual orientation and social/emotional behavior

-– Differences in empathy, aggression, cooperation, and body odor perception between homo- and heterosexual individuals. - Empathy and mirror neuron system (EEG, Mu-suppression)
+– Differences in empathy, aggression, cooperation, and (body) odor perception between homosexual and heterosexual individuals. - Empathy and the mirror neuron system (EEG, mu suppression)

-– Relationship between empathy, somatosensory Mu activity, body odor processing, and sexual orientation. - Social context and chemosensory modulation of cognitive processes
+– Associations between empathy, somatosensory mu activity, body odor processing, and sexual orientation. - Social context and chemosensory modulation of cognitive processes

-– Influence of (body) odors on attention, emotion recognition, mood, defensive behavior, and social cognition.
+– Effects of (body) odors on attention, emotion recognition, mood, defensive behavior, and social cognition.

 Selected Publications